 \section{Necessity of a boundedness assumption}

-This section shows that distribution-free inference for the regression function $\mu_P(x)$ is meaningful only in the setting where the response $Y$ is bounded.
-In an unbounded case (say, $\cY=\R$), a distribution-free method cannot even return finite-length confidence intervals for $\mu_P(x)$, or indeed, even for the marginal mean of $Y$ (i.e., ignoring covariates $X$).
+This section shows that distribution-free inference for the regression function $\mu_P(x)$ is meaningful only in the setting where the response $Y$ is bounded: in an unbounded case (say, $\cY=\R$), a distribution-free method cannot even return finite-length confidence intervals for $\mu_P(x)$, or indeed, even for the marginal mean of $Y$.
 We will justify this claim via the following classical result:

-\begin{theorem}[The Bahadur--Savage Theorem] Let $\cY\subseteq\R$ be unbounded both from above and below, i.e., $\sup \cY=+\infty$ and $\inf\cY = -\infty$.
+\begin{theorem}[The Bahadur--Savage theorem] Let $\cY\subseteq\R$ be unbounded both from above and below, i.e., $\sup \cY=+\infty$ and $\inf\cY = -\infty$.
 Let $\cC\subseteq\R$ be trained on data $Y_1,\dots,Y_n\in\cY$.
 Suppose $\cC$ is a distribution-free confidence interval for the mean, i.e., $\cC$ satisfies

 where the probability is calculated with respect to $Y_1,\dots,Y_n\iidsim P$.
 Then it must hold that